 Tax law is subject to change.

 Keep in mind, tax laws and exemptions are subject to change.
 Stay informed and maintain flexibility in your Florida estate planning to adapt to any legislative changes.
-The potential sunset of the current estate tax exemptions in 2025 presents both challenges and opportunities in Florida estate planning.
-Taking proactive steps now will enable you to position your estate for effectively adapting to these changes.
-These changes could impact a broad range of estates not just those of the ultra-wealthy.
+The sunset of the current estate tax exemptions in 2025 presents both challenges and opportunities in Florida estate planning.
+Taking proactive steps now will enable you to position your estate to adapt effectively to these changes.
+These changes could impact a broad range of estates, not just those of the ultra-wealthy.

 Do you question the need for attorney guidance with so many online resources?
 Because laws and regulations are complex, and because every person has a lot at risk, more people than ever are seeking professional guidance from an experienced, knowledgeable source.
 That helps explain the rapid growth of our firm.
 Whether you happened upon this website by accident or are one of the many referrals we receive from a nearly 15-year collection of satisfied clients, our staff can provide customized estate planning guidance for you.
 Call us.
 Our number: 1 (772) 218-0480